rinovan18/dropsolid/readme/install/readme.md

 ### step 1: Choose language

-By default, it takes English.
+By default, we use English.
 Even if you're building a single language site in Dutch, it is best to set everything up in English and add Dutch as an additional language.
-If nothing else, your non-Dutch speaking colleagues will thank you for it!

-_(DO NOT SWITCH THE DEFAULT LANGUAGE LATER ON!
-After the site is developed and ready for the client, you will need to hide the English language **but for the love of all that is holy**, do not try to change the default language.
-Use the disable_language module to simply disable English, WITHOUT CHANGING ITS DEFAULT STATUS)_
+This prevents several bugs with multilingual + makes it easier on your non-dutch-speaking coworkers.
+If you don't want to use English as a language, you can disable the English language after your site development is finished, using the `disable_language` module, WITHOUT CHANGING ITS DEFAULT STATUS.

+To reiterate: **NEVER SWITCH THE DEFAULT LANGUAGE IN DRUPAL LANGUAGE CONFIGURATION!**

 ![Drupal language](images/install-choose-lang.png "Choose language")